SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### Move files and flow runs

 When you move one or more files from one document library to another, the original file is moved from the source library to the destination library.
 Moving the file does not alter any custom metadata, including when the file was created and modified.
-Hence, this action does not trigger any flows for those file updates associated in the library where it was moved.
+Hence, this action does not trigger any flows for those file updates associated with the library where it was moved.

-### Syncing files to your OneDrive for business and SharePoint document libraries
+### Syncing files to your OneDrive for Business and SharePoint document libraries

 When users sync one or more files from one document library to another, the original file is moved (synced) from your client to the destination library.
 Syncing the file will not alter any custom metadata including when the file was created and modified.
 Hence, this action will not trigger any flows for those file syncs in that library or in your OneDrive for business.